top of page

 The design and construction of our cellar

-The construction of the winery was complex due to the requirement for a sprinkler system.
+The construction of the rickhouse was complex due to the requirement for a sprinkler system.
 This required a huge 600,000-litre underground water tank and a dedicated diesel pump, which were not originally planned.

 DDC_Cellars and barrels_1.JPG